beekpr/public-workshops/devops/3-scenario-3.md

 ## Tips
-Try typing _status_ into the query field and let the autocomplete help you find out what happened to the container.
+Try typing _container_status_ into the query field and let the autocomplete help you find out what happened to the container.

 There will be a lot of noise as we record many metrics, you can filter the metrics by doing things like: